Ridan77/Deal-Explorer/README.md

 - **`useDeals.js`**
   Custom hook wrapping TanStack’s `useQuery`.
   Builds dynamic query parameters from the Redux filter state and manages caching via `staleTime`.
+  A small artificial **delay** is added inside the hook to simulate backend latency — this helps demonstrate loading states and improve UX realism during development.

 - **`deal.actions.js`**
   Responsible for loading deals, updating the filter, and handling saved deals.